scientific-python/specs/spec-0000/index.md

 2. Support for core package dependencies be dropped **2 years** after their initial release.

 {{< admonition note >}}
-Core packages may or may not to provide bug fix releases during the full 2 year period after release.
+Core packages may or may not decide to provide bug fix releases during the full 2 year period after release.
 Therefore, projects may occasionally want to drop support for core package dependencies earlier than recommended by this SPEC.
 For instance, if a newer minimum version of a core package is needed by a project due to a critical bug fix, which is not backported to older versions.